soundpress/RulesOfNYC/docs/c16/index.rst

             a. a formal request, which must be submitted on the Loft Board approved form, if any, at the time of the request;

-            b. a copy of the current monthly report relating to the legalization projects in the building, in accordance with the requirements of 29 RCNY § 2-01.1(a)(1)(ii) of the Loft Board rules;
+            b. a copy of the current monthly report relating to the legalization projects in the building, in accordance with the requirements of 29 RCNY § 2-01.1(a)(1)(ii);

             c. a copy of the alteration application filed with the DOB;